Voices and trauma

 The Guardian

 There are strong links between voice-hearing and traumatic life experiences.
-A review of research into the topic found that people with a history of childhood adversityquestion icon (including neglect, bullying, physical, sexual and emotional abuse) are approximately 3 times more likely to develop psychosis.
+A review of research into the topic found that people with a history of childhood adversityt (including neglect, bullying, physical, sexual and emotional abuse) are approximately 3 times more likely to develop psychosist.
 Those who had experienced multiple types of abuse were at much higher risk.
 This is what is known as a dose-response effect.

 Some kinds of trauma have been specifically linked to voice-hearing – for example, childhood sexual abuse and bullying.